smartclash/public-notes/report-tests-count.md

 console.log('All tests passed.
 Yay!');
 ```

 As you can see.
 It does not report the number of tests it ran through.
-And the **only** way we know that tests are
+And the **only** way to know if tests passed or
-passed is by counting the length.
+failed is by counting the length of array returned by TSD.

 Because of this design choice, we cannot make TSD return `numTests` property.
 If we do that, developers using TSD to
 run tests programmatically have to make changes so that this breaking change is supported.
 Thus, we need to contact the